urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Characteristics**

  - **a** is of type _real_
- - **KIND** shall be a scalar integer constant expression.
-   It specifies the kind of the result if present.
+ - if present **KIND** is a scalar integer constant expression that specifies the kind of the result.
  - the result is _integer_.
 It is default kind if **KIND** is not specified